Thai turkey salad with cabbage, basil, and mint

 - 2 or 3 sprigs fresh basil

 - Thai dressing base (coconut vinegar - maple syrup - fish sauce)

 - 1 tablespoon sambal oelek (optional)

 - ½ pound mixed shredded cabbage such as Savoy and red (see Market Watch note)

 - ¼ cup roasted cashews

-Using sambal oelek is one of our favorite ways to add heat and flavor to a dish.
-Sambal is an Indonesian term used for a sauce made from chiles, and oelek refers to the mortar and pestle traditionally used to make it.
+Sambal oelek is one of our favorite tools to add heat and flavor to a dish.
+Sambal is an Indonesian term for a sauce made from chiles, and oelek refers to the mortar and pestle traditionally used to make it.
 We recommend stirring in half for mild heat and the full quantity for medium.

 Shredded organic cabbage can be hard to find on the organic market, especially during the spring.
 You may receive a wedge of organic cabbage in its place; if so, cut away any core, then thinly slice the cabbage.